 Yonasan’s a graduate of Hebrew University’s Paul Baerwald School of Social Work and Social Welfare.
-He completed post graduate training in a wide array of therapeutic approaches.
-These approaches range from CBT to Psychodynamic therapies.
 Before Hebrew University, he studied at Washington University in St. Louis and Drake University.
 Yonasan majored in philosophy and ethics.

 How Does Therapy Work?

 Making a Start

 Clients often ask if their problems are unusual.
 Unfortunately, the answer is no. Research shows over 50% of people, at some point, suffer from a diagnosable mental health issue.
 There’s no shortage of pain or fear.

 What makes folks that seek therapy even more unusual is their courage and vision.
 The fact they take their lives into their own hands and seek treatment is no small feat.
 Only a fraction of people who suffer seek therapy.
 These people dare to be more.